platanus/angular-pallet-bundle/README.md

 ##### Mandatory

-- *ng-model:* to keep the identifier of the uploaded file.
+- *ng-model:* to keep the identifier(s) of the uploaded file.
+If *multiple* attribute is enabled, the model will have a value like this: `["EJ6pOl5Y", "ZN5BaK3j"]` otherwise `"EJ6pOl5Y"`
 - *upload-url:* must contain the url to perform the `POST` to save files.

 ##### Optional

 - *button-label:* you can pass this key as an HTML attribute to customize the upload button label.
 "Select File..." is the default value.
+- *multiple:* if present, the uploader will allow multiple file selection.
 - *start-callback:* to perform your own operations when upload process begins.
 - *success-callback:* to perform your own operations after a successful upload.
 - *progress-callback:* it gives you information about upload progress.